 - a.
-Turn off input power at welding power source before installation or changing of gun. - b.
 Check that the drive rolls and guide tubes are proper for the electrode size and type being used.
-If not, change them. - c.
+If not, change them. - b.
 Lay the cable out straight.
 Insert the connector on the welding conductor cable into the brass conductor block on the front of the wire drive head.
 Make sure it is all the way in and tighten the hand clamp.
 Keep this connection clean and bright.
 Connect the trigger control cable polarized plug into the mating 5 cavity receptacle on the front of the wire drive unit. - Note: for Fast-Mate and European connector style guns, connect gun to gun connector making sure all pins and gas tube line up with appropriate holes in connector.
-Tighten gun by turning large nut on gun clockwise. - d.
-For GMA Gun Cables with separate gas fittings, connect the 3/16" I.D. gas hose from the wire drive unit to the gun cable barbed fitting. - e.
+Tighten gun by turning large nut on gun clockwise. - c.
+For GMA Gun Cables with separate gas fittings, connect the 3/16" I.D. gas hose from the wire drive unit to the gun cable barbed fitting. - d.
 For water cooled guns see WATER CONNEC-TIONS in this section.